 468b Qualified Settlement Fund

-Control your fee income and plan for annual revenue.
-Having Milestone administer your qualified settlement fund is the best way to leverage this settlement and tax planning solution.
-We’ll give you peace of mind that the distribution phase of settlement is done correctly and timely.
+Having Milestone serve as your qualified settlement fund administrator is the best way to leverage this settlement and tax planning solution.
+We’ll give you peace of mind that the distribution phase of settlement is done correctly and efficiently.

 What is a Qualified Settlement Fund?